Vacancies

 - Experience working in an outdoor environment.

-- De-escalation and restraint training (e.g., TeamTeach)
+- De-escalation and restraint training (e.g., TeamTeach), although this training will be provided.

-- Emergency First Aid at Work qualification.
+- Emergency First Aid at Work qualification, although this training will be provided.

 Successful applicants will be subject to an Enhanced Disclosure and Barring Service check, which will include a check against the Children’s Barred List.
 References will be taken up